project-computer/question-generator/README.md

 npm run build:tauri # or pnpm build:tauri or yarn build:tauri or bun build:tauri
 ```

-Builds Solid to the `dist` folder and after will embed it into a single binary with your Rust code.<br>
+Builds Solid to the `dist` folder and after will embed it into a single binary with your Rust code.
-The binary itself will be located in `src-tauri/target/release/[app name]`, and installers will be located in `src-tauri/target/release/bundle/`<br>
+The binary itself will be located in `src-tauri/target/release/[app name]`, and installers will be located in `src-tauri/target/release/bundle/`

-Like the `dev:tauri` command, the first time you run this, it will take some time to collect the Rust crates and build everything - but on subsequent runs it will only need to rebuild your code, which is much quicker.<br>
+Like the `dev:tauri` command, the first time you run this, it will take some time to collect the Rust crates and build everything - but on subsequent runs it will only need to rebuild your code, which is much quicker.

-It correctly bundles Solid in production mode and optimizes the binary for the best performance.<br>
+It correctly bundles Solid in production mode and optimizes the binary for the best performance.

 🎉 Congratulations, your app is ready to be release!

 ## Custom App Icon

-To generate your custom app icon you can follow this [guide](https://tauri.app/guides/features/icons).<br>
+To generate your custom app icon you can follow this [guide](https://tauri.app/guides/features/icons).\
-Your new app icons will be located in `src-tauri/icons/` and remeber to update the `icon` field in `src-tauri/tauri.conf.json` with all your new icon path name.<br>
+Your new app icons will be located in `src-tauri/icons/` and remeber to update the `icon` field in `src-tauri/tauri.conf.json` with all your new icon path name.

 ## Customize the tauri.conf.json